 Requirements to be in the UCAP program include:

-- Currently reside and continue to reside in Utah County, throughout probation, and
+- Must currently reside and will continue to reside in Utah County, the entire probation term.

 - Cannot currently be on probation with AP&P or another 3rd party